esiram/im_alive_wip/README.md

 ![celebrate sign up](imalive/static/imalive-celebrate-at-signup.png)

 To update their information, survivors must log in with their passwords and unique usernames.
-The update page shows the survivor's I'mAlive profile.
+The update page shows the survivor's current I'mAlive profile.

 ![update](imalive/static/imalive-update.png)